MD2305/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 19 Replace all characters A and c from input to Z and e respectively Script 20 removes all letters c and C from input Script 21 reverse its input
+Script 22 displays all users and their home directories, sorted by users.